Wausau, Wisconsin: Establishment and early history

-Twentieth century
+20th century to present

-Wausau's favorable location on the Wisconsin River was partly responsible for its survival.
+Wausau's location on the Wisconsin River was partly responsible for its survival.
 The economy was diversified in the early 20th century, led by Employers Insurance of Wausau, now a part of Liberty Mutual.
 Its logo, first introduced in 1954, was the downtown Milwaukee Road railroad depot set against the backdrop of the community's skyline.

-The Wall Street Crash of 1929 had a major effect on the Wausau area.
+The Wall Street crash of 1929 had a major effect on the Wausau area.
 Many industries were forced to cut back by laying off and dismissing workers or by closing altogether.
 After decades of growth, the city virtually ground to a halt.
-But after World War II—Wausau was significantly modernized—and it continued to grow in industry, education, recreation, and retail, more than in population.
+But after World War II Wausau was significantly modernized and it continued to grow in industry, education, recreation, and retail, more than in population.

 After the fall of Saigon, Hmong refugees from Southeast Asia who fought alongside the CIA immigrated to Wausau at the end of the 1970s.
 Wausau church organizations (Catholic and Lutheran) helped Hmong refugees adapt to American life.

 In 1983, the Wausau Center shopping mall opened.
-By the mid- to late-1990s, the Wausau began to purchase and develop parts of West Industrial Park to meet the needs of the expanding economy and companies.
-In the late 1990s, the city demolished a number of aging buildings on a square in the center of downtown, creating what is known locally as the 400 Block, an open, grassy block with paved sidewalks crossing it.
+By the mid- to late-1990s, Wausau began to buy and develop parts of West Industrial Park to meet the needs of the expanding economy and companies.
+In the late 1990s, the city demolished several aging buildings on a square in the center of downtown, creating what is known as the 400 Block, an open, grassy block with paved sidewalks crossing it.
 The square is a focal point for summer festivals.
 In recent years Wausau has redone the 400 Block, adding a permanent stage and other renovations that cost $2 million.

-The new millennium

 By the end of the 20th century, Wausau began to implement the Wausau Central Business District Master Plan, which included redevelopment and economic restructuring of downtown Wausau.
 The tallest commercial building in Wisconsin outside of Milwaukee is in Wausau: the 241-foot Dudley tower.